If you’re planning a digital signage rollout, you’ll face this question sooner than you think: external media player or system-on-chip display?

 Comparing SoC Displays with External Signage Players

-Choosing between a System-on-Chip (SoC) display and a traditional setup with an external media player isn’t about what’s “better.”
-It’s about what’s better for your use case.
+Choosing between a System-on-Chip (SoC) display and a traditional setup with an external digital signage player isn’t about which one is better overall—it’s about which one is better for your environment.

 🟨 Why Choose SoC Displays